dev

 };

-Note that .env files are only for development.
+Note that .env and .dev.vars files are only for development.
 You should not use them in production, so Remix doesn't load them when running remix serve.
 You'll need to follow your host's guides on adding secrets to your production server, via the links below.

 Production